flooptech/dist-sdk-ios/readme.md

 ## Release Notes

+### Version 2.2 - 2015-06-09
+- Removed Deprecated API: Sharing and Zones.

 ### Version 2.1.2 - 2015-05-19
-- Fix Parental Gate localization for Malay and Ukrainian
+- Fix Parental Gate localization for Malay and Ukrainian.

 ### Version 2.1.1 - 2015-05-14
-- Updated Parental Gate to support 1 new languages: Czech
+- Updated Parental Gate to support 1 new languages: Czech.

 ### Version 2.1 - 2015-02-12
 - Updated Parental Gate to support 16 new languages: